What is the Geek Squad Scam & How to Avoid It?

 5. Verify the sender’s email address

-Look at the sender’s email.
-It might be a scam if it ends with something like @gmail.com or @yahoo.com instead of the company’s official domain.
+Examine the sender’s email.
+If it ends with domains like @gmail.com or @yahoo.com instead of the official company domain, it could be fraudulent.

 7. Email requires you to submit personal information